jbock-java/jbock/SPAGHETTI.md

 The escape sequence consists of the <a href="#binding-parameters">*free*</a> token `"--"`, i.e. two consecutive "dash" characters.
 Any remaining tokens in `argv` after that will be treated as <a href="#positional-parameters">*positional*</a>.
-In other words, the escape sequence ends option parsing.
+In other words, the escape sequence *ends option parsing*.
-Naturally, the generated parser only recognizes the escape sequence if there is at least one positional parameter defined.
+The generated parser recognizes the escape sequence if there is at least one positional parameter defined.

 ### Repeatable parameters